Comprehensive Guide to Amazon OpenSearch Service and Its Use Cases

 Unfortunately, handling both of these vital components of OpenSearch manually can be complex, especially as the dataset grows or changes in structure.

-Solution: Serverless
+Solution: OpenSearch Serverless

 For this reason, OpenSearch launched Serverless functionality, which enables automatic scaling based on traffic without the need for sharding or node management.
 Simply send data to the Serverless endpoint, and it handles scaling operations seamlessly.